Complex-valued Iris Recognition Network: Experimental results

 \subsection{Comparison with Deep learning Features}

-We subsequently compare with other deep-learning-based approaches in the literature.
+We next compare with other deep-learning-based approaches in the literature.
 The state of the art of deep iris networks is based on pairwise losses with three state of the art approaches - DeepIris \cite{DeepIris}, FeatNet \cite{IrisFCN} and DRFNet \cite{DRFNet}.
-Since the source codes of these two approaches are not available, we re-implemented and optimized them to a comparable level of performance with those reported in the papers.
+It is noteworthy that \cite{IrisFCNMaskRCNN} uses the same FeatNet as the backbone network to extract its iris feature representation.
+Since the source codes of these two approaches are not available, we re-implemented and optimized them to a comparable level of performance with those reported in the original papers.

 We implemented DeepIris with 9 layers including one pairwise filter layer, one convolutional layer, two pooling layers, two normalization layers, two local layers and one fully connected layer \cite{DeepIris}.
 This network uses the normalized iris images with a size of $100\times100$ pixels; hence, in this experiment, we chose this output size for the segmentation process.